killercup/trpl-ebook/book/ffi.md

 # Unsafe blocks

-Some operations, like dereferencing unsafe pointers or calling functions that have been marked unsafe are only allowed inside unsafe blocks.
+Some operations, like dereferencing raw pointers or calling functions that have been marked unsafe are only allowed inside unsafe blocks.
 Unsafe blocks isolate unsafety and are a promise to the compiler that the unsafety does not leak out of the block.